 Sony a7 Experience

-by Shawn Barnett and Jeff Keller
+by Jeff Keller

 After a good deal of use, we've come to a mixed opinion of the Sony a7.
 As much as we like the idea of a small mirrorless camera with a full frame sensor, we ran into more issues than we think are reasonable for the camera's price.
 Many of the default controls behave oddly, adjusting settings we wouldn't expect, and there are a few image quality issues we find disappointing on an advanced full-frame camera.

 Thankfully the Sony a7 can be customized to suit most of our needs, making for a better experience.
 There's no question that creating a mirrorless full-frame interchangeable lens camera finally allows a body that's as slim as a forty-year-old camera like the Olympus OM-1, which was a breakthrough in its day, much like the Sony a7 is today.